nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

 We inform the server if we have a distributed parent or not.
-If not, the server eventually sends us a PossibleParents message with a list of 10 possible parents to connect to.
+If not, the server eventually sends us a PossibleParents message with a list of possible parents to connect to.
+If no candidates are found, no such message is sent by the server, and we eventually become a branch root.

 #### Data Order